jmtilli/mploop/README.md

 MPloop requires either MPlayer or the custom included music player, mploopplayer.
 You decide whether mploopplayer is used simply by compiling it;
 if the executable binary is detected, it is used.
-Also the `file` utility is needed.

 ## How to install